 • startup related (useful to troubleshoot first turn overhead that comes from auth, environment setup or model catalog lookups)

-• low level stuff (useful to Codex CLI developers for debugging internals)
+• low-level internal spans (useful to Codex CLI developers debugging runtime behavior)

-These traces could be used to identify highest contributors to latency.
+These traces help identify the largest contributors to end-to-end latency.

 Logs

-Codex CLI logs are structured OTel events.
-As with traces, this is not fully documented, there is no per-event payload schema.
+Codex CLI log telemetry is emitted as structured OTel log records.
+As with traces, the event payloads are not fully documented, and there is no stable per-event schema.

 From captured logs, I’ve noted some useful log events: